johnbrc/MPD-Distribution/README.md

 ###	Goal and Ethos

-Maize Plant Discipleship is being developed as a (relatively) free cultural resource. *Relatively* because the strict definition of FCRs is, well, strict and MPD may not comply exactly.
-However, it's the closest and simplest description of the aim.
+Maize Plant Discipleship is being developed as a (relatively) free cultural resource. (*Relatively* because the strict definition of FCRs is, well, strict and the final form of the licence under which MPD is published may not comply exactly.
+However, it's the closest and simplest description of the aim.)

 In practice, this means that it is being distributed with a Creative Commons International Licence intended to make it simple and straightforward for translation and republication (e.g. printing and distribution) to take place in response to the resource's digital publication.